Italy visa refusal 2026: reasons, appeal, court — a real success story

 ?

-Can you write to the consulate and change the decision — without a lawyer and court?
+Can you write to the consulate and change the decision — without a lawyer and without court?

-Yes — detailed letters with references to the law work
+Yes — detailed letters with legal references work

-You can and should write response letters to the consul with legal references.
+You can and should write explanatory reply letters to the consul with legal references.
 This is not a formal appeal but explanatory correspondence.
-In several cases this led to a visa being issued without court.
+In several cases this led to visa issuance without going to court.

 Immigration expert